 Time traveling is a popular topic when it comes to all types of entertainment from books to films.
 But in recent years time travel has also become a popular theme in TV.

 So let’s take a look at this list of the best time traveling TV shows and find out how each of them handles time travel and all the history that comes with it.

-When it comes to time traveling and TV, probably the most notable name in this niche is Doctor Who, because this time travel series has been around for 12 seasons and is still going strong.
+When it comes to time traveling and TV, probably the most notable name in this niche is Doctor Who because this time travel series has been around for 39 seasons and is still going strong.

 Once the Time Lord gets hurt beyond healing, he can transform into a new body and continue saving the world.
-Hence why at this point 13 different actors have played The Doctor.
-With Jodie Whittaker currently serving as the Time Lord.
+Hence why at this point 13 (soon to be 14) different actors have played The Doctor.

 Doctor Who is not only a huge part of the fabric of British popular culture but by now this time travel show has found its way into the hearts of many people all over the world.

 It has inspired many spin-offs in the form of TV shows, comic books, movies, novels, you name it.
 But more than that, by now it has become an industry standard both when it comes to science-fiction television series and shows about time travel.

 No wonder that Doctor Who continues to be successful after countless actor changes and plot twists.

 Another time travel TV series that has already become a cult classic and is adored by fans all over the world is NBC’s Timeless.
 And despite the turmoil that this show has gone through, it still is time traveling at its best.

 Starring Malcolm Barrett, Matt Lanter, and Abigail Spencer as Rufus, Wyatt, and Lucy, Timeless details the trio traveling to different times in an effort to stop their adversaries from rewriting history.